 - Implementation Plan: An implementation plan is prepared that outlines the sequence of potential improvements and the estimated cost.

 The Oregon Department of Aviation has organized a Planning Advisory Committee (PAC), representing Airport users and community stakeholders, to participate in the planning process.
-Four PAC meetings will be held in addition to one public informational workshops.
+Four PAC meetings were held in addition to one public informational workshops.